-- B. The minimum site required shall be five acres. - C. The crematory shall not be located within 500 feet of any existing dwelling. - D. The use shall comply with the performance standards of § 200-702 of this chapter. - E. The use shall comply with all applicable regulations of the Commonwealth of Pennsylvania.
+- A. The minimum site required shall be five acres. - B. The crematory shall not be located within 500 feet of any existing dwelling. - C. The use shall comply with the performance standards of § 200-702 of this chapter. - D. The use shall comply with all applicable regulations of the Commonwealth of Pennsylvania.

-§ 200-517.
-Day-care centers, day-care centers, institutional.
+§ 200-515.
+Day-care centers, institutional day-care centers.